bjrhodes/rhodes-and-rhodes-invitational/README.md

 ## Todo - Manual

-- Homepage
-  - Do a Logo
-- About
-  - Find an image
-  - Review copy
 - Fixtures
   - Review each fixture
+  - How long holes are
+    - PLYMOUTH: Add a short-course doubles round.
+  - Tag "Opening Weekend" / "Closing weekend" etc
+  - Add Green Fees notices!
   - Decide where to do putting contest / longest drive / doubles(?) and add in.
-- Invite form

-## Todo - CoPilot

-- Invitation page
-- Notice on the fixtures page that dates are provisional.
-- Invitation email
-- Footer

 ## Features